 Complete the Emergency Contact Information Form.
 Bring this completed form to check-in at your hall.
 The information you provide will be retained in the residence hall for emergencies.
 It is your responsibility to update the contact information if it changes.

 Complete the contact information to be included in the UNI Alert System.
-The UNI Alert System notifies the campus community of emergencies and threats to physical safety in emergency situations: tornado, violence, hazardous material incident, cancelled classes, University closure, etc. Notification is by cell phone, landline phone, e-mail and text message.
-Please see this link for further information: http://www.uni.edu/resources/alert.
+The UNI Alert System notifies the campus community of emergencies and threats to physical safety in emergency situations: tornado, violence, hazardous material incident, cancelled classes, University closure, etc. Notifications can be sent by phone, e-mail and/or text message.

-The Department of Residence is not responsible for personal belongings in a room.
 We suggest you purchase renter's insurance, which is fairly inexpensive.
 Often, this can be purchased as a rider to a parent's homeowner policy.
+The Department of Residence is not responsible for damage or theft of personal belongings in a room.

-Contact magazine or other periodical publishers about publications that you want sent to you at UNI, to let them know that your address should be changed to the address you get in your assignment letter.
-Do this about a month before move-in weekend.
+Contact the postal service to let them know that your mail should be forwarded to the address you get in your assignment letter.